X-ray polarimetry of the accreting pulsar GX 301-2: Observations and data reduction

-The \ixpe observatory, a NASA mission in partnership with the Italian space agency \citep[see a detailed description in][]{Weisskopf2022}, was launched by a Falcon 9 rocket on 2021 December 9.
+The \textit{IXPE} observatory, a NASA mission in partnership with the Italian space agency \citep[see a detailed description in][]{Weisskopf2022}, was launched by a Falcon 9 rocket on 2021 December 9.
 There are three grazing incidence telescopes onboard the observatory.
-Each telescope comprises an X-ray mirror assembly and a polarization-sensitive detector unit (DU) equipped with a gas-pixel detector \citep[GPD,][]{2021AJ....162..208S,2021APh...13302628B}.
+Each telescope is composed of an X-ray mirror assembly and a polarization-sensitive detector unit (DU) equipped with a gas-pixel detector \citep{2021AJ....162..208S,2021APh...13302628B}.
 These instruments provide imaging polarimetry in the 2--8 keV energy band with a time resolution better than 10\,$\mu$s.

-\ixpe observed \gx between 2022 July 29 and August 3 with a total exposure of $\simeq$290~ks per telescope.
-The data have been processed with the {\sc ixpeobssim} package version 30.2.1 \citep{Baldini22} using the CalDB released on 2022 November 17.
+Between 2022 July 29 and August 3, \textit{IXPE} observed \gx with a total exposure of $\simeq$290~ks per telescope.
+The data were processed with the {\sc ixpeobssim} package version 30.2.1 \citep{Baldini22} using the CalDB released on 2022 November 17.
 Before the scientific analysis, a position offset correction and energy calibration were applied.
 Source photons were collected in a circular region with a radius $R_{\rm src}=70\arcsec$ centered at the \gx position.
-Background was extracted from an annulus with the inner and outer radii of $2R_{\rm src}$ and $4R_{\rm src}$, respectively.
 In the 2--8 keV band, the background makes up about 1.2\% of the total count rate in the source region.
+Because of the low background level and the high source count rate, the background was not subtracted as recommended by \citet{Di_Marco_2023}.
 The event arrival times were corrected to the Solar system barycenter using the standard {\tt barycorr} tool from the {\sc ftools} package and accounting for the effects of binary motion using the orbital parameters from \citet{Doroshenko.etal.2010}.